floooh/floooh.github.io/_drafts/2021-11-30-cycle-stepped-z80-1.md

 The last special instruction shape looks extremely weird because at first glance it doesn't fit into the above patterns at all.
-In 'double-prefixed' instructions (like **SET 1,(IX+3)**) the d-offset and 'actual' opcode seems to have switched places!
+In 'double-prefixed' instructions (like **SET 1,(IX+3)**) the d-offset and 'actual' opcode have switched places:
 ```
 ┏━━━━━━━━┓┏━━━━━━━━┓┏━━━━━━━┳━━━━━━━━┓
 ┃ PREFIX ┃┃ PREFIX ┃┃ DIMM8 ┃ OPCODE ┃
 ┗━━━━━━━━┛┗━━━━━━━━┛┗━━━━━━━┻━━━━━━━━┛
     DD        CB       03       CE      => SET 1,(IX+3)
 ```
-Those double-prefixed instructions are definitely the biggest oddity in the whole instruction set.
-At least this specific oddity (d-offset before the opcode) will be explained later in the dedicated DD/FD+CB prefix section.

-Then it will also become clear why the artificial separation between 'prefix bytes' and 'opcode bytes' doesn't make much sense (a little spoiler: the CB prefix byte is the actual 'opcode', and the 'opcode byte' is just a regular immediate value that's decoded as an opcode byte).
+More on that later in the dedicated section section about **DD CB** and **FD CB** double-prefixes.

 ## General Instruction Timing

 ### M-cycles and T-states

-The above 'physical shape' of Z80 instructions doesn't tell us much what actually happens during execution of an instruction (e.g. how long the instruction takes to execute, and how the internal and externally visible state of the CPU changes during execution).
+The above 'physical shape' of Z80 instructions doesn't tell us much what actually happens during execution of an instruction (e.g. how many clock cycles the instruction takes to execute, and how the internal and externally visible state of the CPU changes during execution).

-The Z80 netlist simulation is perfect for this because it allows us to inspect the internal and observable CPU state after each clock cycle (actually: after each **half**-clock-cycle).
+The Z80 netlist simulation is perfect for this because it allows us to inspect the internal and observable CPU state after each clock cycle (or rather: after each **half**-clock-cycle).

-But first some explanation of another Z80 oddity: When reading Z80 documentation there's a lot of talk about so called "M-cycles" and "T-states", often written as **M1/T2** or **M3/T1** which confused me to no end in the beginning.
+But first an explanation of another Z80 oddity: When reading Z80 documentation there's a lot of talk about so called "M-cycles" and "T-states", often written as **M1/T2** or **M3/T1** which confused me to no end in the beginning.